lemotdesign/one-click-hugo-cms/site/content/post/termite-baiting-program-gold-coast.md

 I know we are stating the oblivious but you will find there is significant differences in effectiveness, longtivity and cost between baiting system availiable on the Gold Coast.

+### Things to Consider When Choosing a Termite Baiting System:

+1. Can you 'Self Monitor' or are you locked into a 'Monitoring Program"?
+2. Is the bait (celleous material) really desirable for termites?
+If they aren't attracted to it, they won't eat it.
+3. Is the active ingredient really effective.
+4. Are the In-ground stations robust and easy to open